ClearAspect/onehalf/README.md

 ## Changes from the original

-- Reduced the contrast of delimiter colors for improved visual comfort
 - Built modular infrastructure for easy plugin integration
 - Refined UI element highlighting for better consistency
 - Added smart color blending for diff views and git changes